Paw Behind Bars logo of the WI Puppy Mill Project

 This bill would require research and testing institutions to hold a mandatory three-week adoption period where dogs and cats are able to be transferred to adoption agencies or directly adopted.
 Institutions that do not comply with the required adoption period will be subject to a fine no higher than $5,000.

-This sounds like a no-brainer to us, but opposition from some of the facilities that would be affected was been immediate and vocal.
+This sounds like a no-brainer to us, but opposition from some of the facilities that would be affected was been immediate and vocal, resulting in two amendments that are causing considerable confusion.

-On November 4, 2025, Senate Amendment 1 and Assembly Amendment 1 were proposed, according to a staffer for Sen. Wanggaard, after his office had been working with several research facilities on this bill -- no surprise that these facilities were opposed to it as written.
-This new amendment would:
+On November 4, 2025, Senate Amendment 1 was proposed, according to a staffer for Sen. Wanggaard, after his office had been working with several research facilities on this bill -- no surprise that these facilities were opposed to it as written.
+On January 22, 2026, Senate Substitute Amendment 1 followed.
+These new amendments would:

-• Requires facilities to retain their own records for 12 months, available at DATCP’s request, and exempt from public records.
-Absolutely NOT!
-This in itself should be a total non-starter, a totally unacceptable precedent that would remove ALL transparency.
+• Require facilities to retain their own records for 12 (36) months, available at DATCP’s request, and exempt from public records.
+The Substitute Amendment adds that each year, the facility must submit a report with the total number of dogs and cats transferred by [the facility] to a releasing agency or adopted out to individuals, and DATCP will publish, on its website, the total number of transfers.
+They may not publish any information on individual facilities.
+This unacceptable precedent would remove ALL transparency.
 The labs could be back to doing whatever they wish with the dogs, with no way for the public or regulating agencies to police them.

-The amendment undermines the intent of the bill by handing control over adoptions entirely to the animal research institutions.
+The amendments undermine the intent of the bill by handing control over adoptions entirely to the animal research institutions.
 It allows them to decide whether animals used in experiments are ever made available for adoption, shields their records from public oversight by exempting them from open-records laws, and eliminates penalties for failing to maintain or produce adoption records.

-pawprint bullet point Read Senate Amendment 1 here pawprint bullet point Find your WI State Representatives pawprint bullet point
+pawprint bullet point Senate/Assembly Amendment 1 pawprint bullet point Senate Substitute Amendment 1 pawprint bullet point

 Top